Edfred1/Contextual-Music-Crafter/README.md

 -   **Polish Your Tracks:** After generation, an AI "producer" can optimize each part to enhance groove, dynamics, and overall musicality for a more professional sound.
 -   **Resumable Workflow:** Never lose your work.
 If a long generation job is interrupted, you can resume it right where you left off.
 -   **Fine-Grained Control:** While the interactive assistant is powerful, you can always dive into the `config.yaml` and `song_settings.json` files to manually tweak every detail.

+-   **SynthV‑ready vocals:** A lyric pipeline designed for Synthesizer V Studio 2: Step‑0 plans roles/hooks with a meta‑filter, Stage‑1 shapes text for singability, Stage‑2 maps notes with soft hook contiguity and micro‑note handling.
+Exports UST for SynthV and two Emvoice TXT files (whole/by part).
+UST may also load in OpenUtau.

 ---